 Type V: Features of types IIb and IV (diffuse involvement)

 Involvement of coronaries is designated as C+ and that of pulmonary arteries as P+.

 In this study, significant difference was found between the two countries in the pattern of involvement and progression of Takayasu arteritis.
-While vasculitic occurred in the abdominal aorta in Indian patients, involving renal arteries and spread to thoracic aorta, it occurred initially in the ascending aorta and arch in Japanese patients with later spread to thoracic and abdominal aorta.
+In Indian patients, vasculitis generally occurred in abdominal aorta involving renal arteries and later spread to thoracic aorta in one or two decades.
+In Japanese patients, vasculitis generally occurred in ascending aorta, arch or its branches and later extended to thoracic and abdominal aorta.
 Complicated lesions with prolonged inflammatory activity were noted in Japanese patients while simple lesions were noted in Indian patients.